The Marble Temple: Bangkok’s Architectural Masterpiece

 Customer feedback – “If you only have time to see one of the smaller temples in Bangkok, make it this one.
 It is really beautiful, with nice quiet gardens surrounding it. (#5) I had a few questions about some of things I saw inside the temple and wished I had a tour guide with me at the time.”

 When visiting Wat Benchamabophit, it is recommended that you set aside about a half day (including transport time from most central Bangkok locations) to view all of the temple complex.
-Those wishing to visit additional attractions in the same area as Wat Benchamabophit should consider combining it with a visit to Vimarnmek Mansion.
+Those wishing to visit additional attractions in the same area as Wat Benchamabophit should consider combining it with a visit to Vimarnmek Mansion (closed).

 Wat Benchamabophit is open every day from 8am until 5:30pm.